jevten/DSAProject3/README.md

-# Pathfinding Algorithm Visualization using OSMnx and Folium
+# Pathfinding Algorithm Comparing Dijkstra's vs BFS with Visualizations using OSMnx and Folium

 ## Project Overview